 Shown below is the infographic we designed for VenueSeen.
 We hope others enjoy it as much as we enjoyed creating it.

 Another downfall came as devices evolved into small displays (but not pocket sized) such as those that can be found on tablets.
-A developer could make a third version with the dimensions of the tablet… but wait, which tablet are you looking at it in?
+A developer could make a third version with the dimensions of the tablet…but wait, which tablet are you looking at it in?
 An iPad?
 Android 7 inch?
 Maybe it’s a 10.1 inch?
-As more devices were made so were more sizes of screens.
-Making a specific website version for each size became a much bigger task than originally thought about.
+As more devices were made, so were more sizes of screens.
+Making a specific website version for each size became a much bigger task than originally thought.

 So what was the answer?
-To misquote Lord of the Rings, “one site to control them all” … the idea of one site that had a way to render differently depending on the device you were viewing it on.
-This thought process is called Responsive Web Design.
-So instead of having multiple versions of a site for each device, you have one single site that looks differently depending on the size you are displaying it at.
+To misquote Lord of the Rings, “one site to control them all”…the idea of one site that had a way to render differently depending on the device you were viewing it on.
+This thought process is called Responsive Web Design (RWD).
+So instead of having multiple versions of a site for each device, you have one single site that looks differently depending on the size you are displaying it on.
 One site that will look nice on a large monitor, small monitor, tablet or phone, the best of all worlds.

-Jackson Sky’s website is now using RWD (Responsive Web Design) check it out for yourself.
-Bust out that iPhone and go to our site, compare it to what you see on your monitor.
-Ok, ok too lazy to get out your phone?
+Jackson Sky’s website is now using RWD.
+Check it out for yourself.
+Bust out that iPhone, go to our site and compare it to what you see on your monitor.
+Ok, ok, too lazy to get out your phone?
 How about just resizing the site on your monitor?
-You’ll notice that as you shrink it or enlarge it the site will change and make adjustments so viewing always feels like it’s at the right size.
+You’ll notice that as you shrink it or enlarge it, the site will change and make adjustments, so viewing always feels like it’s at the right size.

 Do you want to move your web presence to the next level and into your pocket?
 Maybe Responsive Web Design is the thing for you.
 Jackson Sky is now offering mobile packages to help you be seen by people who can’t carry a monitor with them everywhere they go.
 Drop us a line if you’d like to discuss some possible options for your site.

 The topic of web-friendly fonts has come up a few times recently in the presentation and early stages of the web design process.
-In a perfect design world, every font could be read by every browser and the topic of web safe fonts would not be an issue.
+In a perfect design world, every font could be read by every browser, and the topic of web safe fonts would not be an issue.
 But as long as there are different operating systems and different browsers, it cannot be ignored.
-For this reason, I have put together the following reference list of common web-friendly fonts, that can be checked across multiple browsers and platforms.
-They are listed here as HTML text at a 24pt and 12pt font size.
+For this reason, I have put together the following reference list of common web-friendly fonts that can be checked across multiple browsers and platforms.
+They are listed here as HTML text in 24pt and 12pt font sizes.